 Ettore has farmed Salceta organically since he began developing it in 2000.
 He also farms olive trees for oil, and acacia for honey.
 The biodiverstiy is important (and unusual here, where there is virtual ocean of grapes in view as one drives around).
 His wines are bright-fruited, juicy, and teeming with life.
 There's something special here.

 This wine is not a mis-print.
-We actually are putting a 10-year old Chianti Riserva into a value wine club.
+We actually are offering perfectly aged 10-year old Chianti Riserva.
 Why?
 Because Ettore knows the importance of introducing his wines to lots of customers, and decided to do us a deal.
 He suggests to open this wine ahead of time--give it an hour or so in a decanter--and watch it slowly unfold a decade of hidden layers.

 A wonderful effort that will leave you a new fan of a small winery most have not yet heard of.
 Ready to drink!